DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # Live Demonstration of Smart Watchdog 🚀

 This live demonstration showcases the smart watchdog hardware model monitoring execution Neorv32 in real time.

+- Overview of application
+- Description of hardware setup
+- animations?

 # Contact